avafinger/bananapi-zero-ubuntu-base-minimal/README.md

     * HDMI driver is under development, Jernej (the dev. guy behind the driver) has given some tips to fix this, hopefully, or move to a newer kernel with an updated driver.
+    * Debian Bug report logs - #892229
+      wireless-regdb: Missing support for kernel direct loading This seems to affect ubuntu 16.04 and 18.04.

 To do:

     * build regulatory.db to your country for the wifi